omarieclaire/clojure-scala-cantrips/README.md

 ## Companion objects

-So far we indulged ourselves with the fundamental concepts that easily map to java structures.
-Let’s get to the things where Scala sets itself apart from java.
+So far we indulged ourselves with the fundamental concepts that easily map to Java structures.
+Let’s get to the things where Scala sets itself apart from Java.

 Companion objects are one of the useful tools of Scala.
 Let’s see how they manifest themselves in Java code.
 The object below;